 The last thing I’ve been neglecting to talk about is this.

-We’re not allowed to flush toilet paper at our airbnb.
+We’re not allowed to flush the toilet paper at our airbnb.
 There’s no butt washer either.
 There’s a trashcan next to the toilet which nobody feels great about using.
 We went back and forth for a while about how to deal with it.
 As a self described heavy-user, Joe was particularly distressed.
 TBH we’ve been flushing some toilet paper, but our primary solution is to shower after every trip.
 A shower, if you think about it, is just a super powered butt washer.

 This has been, addendums.
-On to yesterday.

-The morning looked a lot like it did this morning except we had COFFEE.
-We got up and banged out our workout routine which we’ve impressively managed to do three days in a row.
+Yesterday morning looked a lot like it did today except we had electricity and COFFEE.
+We got up and banged out our workout routine which we’ve managed to do three days in a row.
 Full credit to Joe on that one.
 It was especially important today for today was to be a beach day.
 An epic beach day.
 Ok I’m just going to admit this up front.
 I made Joe wear a speedo today.
 I wore one too, I’m not a monster, but the difference is I wanted to.
 I’m probably going to reference this a lot but I don’t know if I can post any photos of the experience yet.
-I’ve been looking through the ones we took and I just don’t think I have what I’m looking for.
+I’ve been looking through the ones we took and I just don’t have what I’m looking for.
 We’ll see.
 Maybe my position will evolve during the writing of this, but as of right now, you may have to wait for those speedo shots.
 Joe keeps calling them bikinis by the way which I don’t think is right.